RI Freshwater Fisheries COVID-19 Updates & Frequently Asked Questions

 A. We encourage you to get your fishing license online 24/7 through our online licensing system: https://www.ri.gov/DEM/huntfish.

 A. All existing saltwater fishing regulations are in effect.
-The Executive Order closes the parking areas and vehicular traffic at state parks and beaches.
-DEM asks the public not to drive to parks and beaches.
-DEM will be patrolling these sites and dispersing groups of people.
-Please consult with the 2020 Fishing Guide or our webpage for the Marine Fishing Regulations in effect in 2020.
+All RI state parks and all saltwater beaches are open.
+Parking restrictions are in effect at many locations to limit crowding.
+Find more information at www.riparks.com.
+Please consult with the 2020 Fishing Guide or our webpage for the Marine Fishing Regulations in effect for 2020.

 Q. At what age does an angler need a fishing license?